KamranMazari1/ZenDo-ToDO/README.md

 A simple and dynamic To-Do List web app built with HTML, CSS, and JavaScript.

-# ZenDo - To-Do List App ✅

-A simple and interactive To-Do List web application built using **HTML, CSS, and JavaScript**.

 ## Features:
 - 📝 Add tasks instantly
 - ✅ Mark tasks as completed